gkillick/spacestagram/README.md

   * 🌙 Dark Mode

 ## Design
-Before beginning the project I created several big marker mockups of the various features and application flow.
+Before beginning the project I created several "big marker mockups" of the various features and application flow.
 This allowed me to identify the various application components and establish a development path.

 ## Development